rust-lang/surveys/surveys/2021-annual-survey/questions.md

 ### In which of the following ways have you participated in the Rust community in the last 6 months:

+Note that the following forms of pariticipation do not include code related acitivities (i.e., writing, reviewing, or discussing code).
+Such pariticpation is asked about in later questions.

 Select all that apply:

 - I have produced informational content about Rust (e.g., blogged, live streamed, made a YouTube video, presented at a conference/meetup, etc.).